01 Feb Top 5 Portable Digital Pianos Under $1000 – REVIEW | LOWER PRICE

 So for the $899 and $999 for the SP version with full stand and triple pedal (which I recommend), it’s really hard to beat this new Korg XE20 for all that it can do and get a reliable instrument from a highly respected music products company like Korg.
 If you want more info or to get one for even less money, please contact us ASAP, especially because there are many product shortages right now.

-The new ES120 is focused primarily on the piano playing experience offering a very good variety of stereo sampled acoustic piano sounds and a few other instrument sounds such as strings, electric pianos, bells, etc. It has 192-note polyphony power for piano playing although the keytops don’t have the synthetic ebony & ivory material like the Casio pianos.
+The new ES120 is focused primarily on the piano playing experience offering a very good variety of stereo sampled acoustic piano sounds and a few other instrument sounds such as strings, electric pianos, bells, etc. It has 192-note polyphony power for piano playing although the keytops don’t have the synthetic ebony & ivory material like the Casio pianos but instead have an attractive matte finish on the keys.

-This piano is fairly simple to use although there is no LED or LCD user display but it does have a tablet/device controller app available so when it comes to accessing some of the deeper functions within this instrument, it’s very intuitive in that way.
-However, most people will just play the Kawai ES120 as a piano.
+This piano is fairly simple to use although there is no LED or LCD user display but it does have a tablet/device controller app available called “Piano Remote” so when it comes to accessing some of the deeper functions within this instrument, it’s very intuitive in that way.
+However, based on my experience with players and piano students, most people will just play the Kawai ES120 as a piano.
 It is a very portable digital piano weighing in at about 26lbs and measuring 52″ long x 11″ deep x 6″ high.

 The Kawai ES120 also has Bluetooth wireless connectivity which can be very useful.
 MIDI Bluetooth allows you to connect with MIDI apps on your iPad or Android without using connector cables plugged in, so that can be convenient.
 Bluetooth Audio is the the more popular Bluetooth wireless to connect your digital music library wirelessly to the piano speaker system and that’s what this new model has.